Earth Day

 Further resources:

-- Discover Usborne’s Quicklinks to carefully selected websites with tips on how you and your pupils can help wildlife and planet Earth.
+• Discover Usborne’s Quicklinks to carefully selected websites that provide tips on how you and your pupils can help wildlife and planet Earth.

-- The Climate Fiction Writers League is a group of writers from around the world whose work aims to raise awareness of climate change.
-Their books include pictures books, middle grade and young adult fiction.
-You can find them here.
+• The Climate Fiction Writers League is a group of writers from around the world whose work aims to raise awareness of climate change.
+Their books include pictures books, middle grade and young adult fiction and the website also provides links to organisations that provide teaching resources about climate change.

-- Explore the different resources available from The Regenerators initiative from BBC Bitesize.
+• Explore the different resources available for primary and secondary pupils from the BBC’s The Regenerators initiative.

 Visit the resource